CODDE®

 This sectoral database will be updated gradually until 2050, when the generic CODDE® database will take over.

-The first version of the CODDE® database was published in 1996 when the EIME software was released.
+The first version of CODDE® database was published in 1996 when the EIME software was released.
 Subsequent updates have gradually enriched the database.

-Since 2007, LCIE Bureau Veritas has been responsible for developing the CODDE® database, continuing its mission of providing high-quality data for environmental assessments of consumer goods products.
+Since 2007, LCIE Bureau Veritas has been responsible for developing CODDE® database, continuing its mission of providing high-quality data for environmental assessments of consumer goods products.

 In 2012, a major revision was conducted with the integration of the ELCD database and compliance with the requirements of the ILCD handbook.
 Since then, developments have followed one another (EF 3.0, EF 3.1).

-The expertise of LCIE Bureau Veritas in the electrotechnical sector and its knowledge of the operational needs of manufacturers has led to the CODDE® database being the most widely used LCI database for producing PEP ecopassport® files.
+The expertise of LCIE Bureau Veritas in the electrotechnical sector and its knowledge of the operational needs of manufacturers has led to CODDE® database being the most widely used LCI database for producing PEP ecopassport® files.

 • "EN 15804+A2 - PEF 3.0 indicators" indicator set: set based on the characterization factors established by the European Commission (method according to EF 3.0 EN 15804)